 Create a Contest

-It' important not to give the impression that you are paying for reviews.
-Anyone (even the negative reviewer) eligible for your weekly or monthly giveaway.
+It's important not to give the impression that you are paying for reviews.
+Anyone (even the negative reviewer) is eligible for your weekly or monthly giveaway.

 Link, Link, Link